Gueverstarstone/Mungai-s-Portfolio/README.md

   Mungai's Portfolio website.

 ## Description
-  This project talks about Mungai's and skills he posseses regarding tech.
+  This project talks about Mungai and skills he posseses regarding tech.

 ## Setup and installations
-  Clone Project to your machine
+  1. Clone Project to your machine
-  Run npm install
+  2. Run npm install
-  Install all the requirements and dependancies
+  3. Install all the requirements and dependancies
-  Access the live site using the local host provided
+  4. Access the live site using the local host provided

 ## Technologies used
   HTML and CSS